Agentic Testing vs. AI-Assisted Testing: Why 2026's Smartest Teams Are Making the Distinction

 - You can tolerate some non-determinism in exchange for adaptability

 Tools like QA Wolf (deterministic code generation), TestResults.io (selector-free execution), and testers.ai (Google Chrome team's autonomous testing approach) fit this profile.
+If your buyer language is closer to teams evaluating process rather than tooling philosophy, pair this with our breakdown of website usability testing: manual vs AI-powered.

 Consider the hybrid approach if: